Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

-Triadic closure and clustering are fundamental properties of complex networks.
-Although these concepts have a storied history, only recently have there been local closure measurements (for undirected graphs) that accurately reflect the ``friend of friend'' mechanism that dominates discussions of closure.
+Triadic closure and local clustering are fundamental properties of complex networks.
+Although these concepts have a storied history, only recently have there been local closure measurements (for undirected graphs) that accurately reflect the ``friend of friend'' mechanism pervasive in discussions of closure.
 In this paper, we have extended the subtle definitional difference of initiator-based vs.\ center-based clustering to directed networks, where clustering in general has received relatively little attention.
 We observed a seemingly counter-intuitive result that the same induced triadic structure can produce two different average directed closure coefficients; however, this asymmetry is understandable through our analysis of closure coefficients within a configuration model, which points to the role of moments of the in- and out-degree distributions.
 Additional analysis showed that this asymmetry can be arbitrarily large.

-One of the benefits of new local network measurements is that they can be used as predictors for statistical inference on networks.
-We demonstrated through two case studies that our directed closure coefficients are good predictors at identifying node types in two starkly different domains--social networks and ecology--achieving over 92\% mean AUC in both cases.
+One of the benefits of these new local network measurements is that they can be used as predictors for statistical inference on networks.
+Two case studies showed that our directed closure coefficients are good predictors at identifying node types in two starkly different domains--social networks and ecology--with simple models using these features achieving over 92\% mean AUC in both cases.
 Furthermore, directed closure coefficients are much better predictors than generalizations of clustering coefficients to directed graphs for these tasks.
 We anticipate that closure coefficients will become a useful tool for understanding the basic local structure of directed complex networks.

-\begin{acks} This research has been supported in part by an ARO Young Investigator Award, NSF Award DMS-1830274, and ARO Award W911NF-19-1-0057. \end{acks}